ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <strong>Observation(s):</strong>
 <ul>
-  <li> The distribution is predicatble where the most planets are closer.</li>
+  <li> More planets have been closer to Earth.</li>
-  <li> Fairly significant findings of planets up to 3500 light years.</li>
+  <li> Fairly consistent amount of planets found to 3500 light years away.</li>
-  <li> A small number of planets have still been been accessed at 10,000 light years away remarkably.</li>
+  <li> Remarkably, a small number of planets have still been been accessed at 10,000 light years away.</li>
 </ul>

 <p> We can also better evaluate the distribution of planets as a whole through a cumulative distribution function (CDF):</p>